PoeAudits/CantoOrderbook/README.md

 Returns <br />
 uint256: Order ID.

-### makeOrderOnBehalf
-(development)
-Creates a simple trading order for another address.
-Same as makeOrderSimple when recipient is msg.sender.
-Not for general use, but specific use cases when you need to create an order for another user.
-Funds come from caller, not recipient.

-Parameters <br />
-pay_tkn{address}: Address of the payment token.  <br />
-pay_amt{uint256}: Amount of payment token to trade.
-Must have approval to transfer tokens from user. <br />
-buy_tkn{address}: Address of the buying token. <br />
-buy_amt{uint256}: Amount of buying token desired. <br />
-recipient: The order's owner <br />
-Returns <br />
-uint256: Order ID.

 ### marketBuy
 Executes a market buy operation, attempting to purchase a specified amount of a token (buy_tkn) using another token (pay_tkn).
 The function calculates the best possible price based on the current market conditions.